karlMoreno/MovieGraf/README.md

 6. **Projects Page**
    - 6a.
 Delete icons must delete a single projects
    - 6b.
 Add a loading screen for projects
+   - 6c.
+Need navbar for signout and future settings page
+7. **Server Security**
+   - ~~7a.
+Ensure Web tokens and server passwords are not being passed to github~~

 Feel free to add any additional tech debt items as they arise and update the status of ongoing tasks.